skyzyx/resume/resumes/ryanparman-tpm.md

 * Collaborated with the [AWS Elastic Beanstalk] team to provide PHP support for the platform, which launched in March 2012.

-* Played a key role in the creation and development of the [AWS SDK for PHP v2], incorporating significant changes in the PHP language and community since CloudFusion was first written in 2005.
+* Played a key role in the creation and development of the [AWS SDK for PHP] v2, incorporating significant changes in the PHP language and community since CloudFusion was first written in 2005.

 * Collaborated with the AWS Design team on the [AWS Management Console], to build a robust and user-friendly console.
 Led one of the first teams to provide reusable UI building blocks at AWS.

 * Focusing on Amazon’s _Customer Obsession_ leadership principle, I successfully pushed for being better stewards of our community.
-Included increased transparency, better communication, and improved tooling for developers.
+Included increased transparency, better communication, and improved tooling for developers. [[Examples](#)]

-* **TPM/PM skills:** [Jira], collaboration, project management, product development, product roadmap management, prolific documentation.

-> [!NOTE]
-> Older roles are truncated for brevity.
-If interested, details can be found [on GitHub](https://github.com/skyzyx/resume/blob/master/ryanparman-previously.md).

 ## Examples of Technical Documentation